 You may only be employed for one work-study position at a time.
-Learn more about switching to a different position or ending employment as a work-study student.
+See the Student Employment Handbook [pdf] to learn more about switching to a different position or ending employment as a work-study student.

 Because of the limited funding, it’s possible that more students will be awarded than there are positions available.

-If there is an area/department that you would like to work in and it is not set up for work-study, please have that staff or faculty member contact our office.
-We will check and see if that position could be eligible and funded by the work-study program.
+If there is an area/department that you would like to work in and it is not set up for work-study, please have that staff or faculty member contact the Financial Aid office.
+We will check and see if that position could be eligible and funded by the Work-Study program.

 The Financial Aid office is responsible for the awarding and enforcing of Federal and State laws and institutional policies.